 About the Program

-Whole Kids Foundation has joined forces with Chef Ann Foundation to help districts transition from highly processed meals to scratch cooking.
+Whole Kids has joined forces with Chef Ann Foundation to help districts transition from highly processed meals to scratch cooking.

 Get Schools Cooking will guide selected districts through this multi-year transformative journey that includes in-person workshops for food service directors, on-site assessment, recommendations, and strategic planning, along with peer-to-peer collaboration and access to a Technical/Equipment Assistance Grant.
 The program has a value of nearly $250,000 per participating district (depending on district size).